-Life-long Prestonsburg residents Joe and Tiffany Campbell have been kayakers for the last six or seven years and have participated in Levisa Fork Paddlefest almost since the beginning.
-Joe is the programming director for the Mountain Arts Center.
+Life-long Prestonsburg residents Joe and Tiffany Campbell have been kayakers for the last eight years and have participated in Levisa Fork Paddlefest since the beginning.
+Joe is the Executive Director for the Mountain Arts Center.
 He supports the strides Prestonsburg continues to make as a community.
 Watching the town embrace its abundant resources, for him, is a matter of pride.

 “So, it’s been really cool in the last 10 or 12 years to see this progression, you know, things popping up like that — outdoors, recreation in Prestonsburg — because I grew up here and, you know, I’ve seen a lot of changes for the good,” Joe said.

 Over the course of the last decade, Joe has seen the expansion of hiking trails in Jenny Wiley State Resort and Park, and the creation of the Sugarcamp Mountain Trails, Levisa Fork River clean-up and Levisa Fork Paddlefest.